gahtan-syarif/Pentanomial-Ordo/README.md

+Disclaimer: This python script is not affiliated with the original Ordo project nor its author.

 This is a Python script that calculates the pentanomial elo ratings of chess engines/players in a tournament using a similar methodology to [Ordo](https://github.com/michiguel/Ordo).
 Ratings are calculated using an [optimization algorithm](https://en.wikipedia.org/wiki/Limited-memory_BFGS) with its error margins and CFS/LOS being calculated through non-parametric stratified [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).

 This script was made to tackle the issue where ordo displays incorrect error margins and CFS/LOS for tournaments where games are played in pairs in which each player/engine swaps sides, especially if unbalanced opening books are used.
 This is because ordo calculates those values using trinomial (win-draw-loss) probabilities that are inaccurate for paired games.
 To fix this, this script uses pentanomial (game pair) probabilities that gives a better estimate for the error margins and CFS/LOS.